 Hey pastor!
 The 80s called and they want your approach to addressing money back.
 Money is a big challenge for the people we’re trying to reach.
 If you’re wanting to address core felt needs of people both inside and outside the faith, you can’t ignore money.

 It can be tough to navigate the money conversation.
 Check out our newest eBook, Funding Your Strategic Plan, to help facilitate conversation and best direct your resources.
-Find it on the TonyMorganLive.com store or subscribe to get it for free!
+CLICK HERE to find it on the TonyMorganLive.com store.